 4. Data accuracy means opportunity

-Throughout 2020, travel was dependent on government restrictions and decimated demand levels inflicted damage on the hospitality industry.
+Throughout 2020 and a lot of 2021, travel was dependent on government restrictions and decimated demand levels inflicted damage on the hospitality industry.
 Revenue streams ran dry and top lines were driven down considerably.
-In 2022, hotel budgets will be inevitably constrained.
+In 2023, hotel budgets will be inevitably constrained.
 There will be no room for error when forecasting – you can’t afford to under or overestimate in this climate.

-Covid-19 has effectively ripped up the budgeting playbook.
+Covid-19 effectively ripped up the budgeting playbook.
 Many hoteliers are now looking to a zero-based budgeting model, with each function analysed for its need and cost for the upcoming period, irrelevant of previous years.
-But this doesn’t solve forecasting.
+But, this doesn’t solve forecasting.

-Thankfully, we can now picture a world beyond travel lockdowns.
-Yes, the number of variables impacting traveller decisions makes it difficult to accurately predict demand.
-Comparing your hotel’s performance versus same-time-last-year or 2019, is of little relevance when demand is following a different pattern from what we’ve ever seen before.
+Comparing your hotel’s performance versus same-time-last-year or 2019, is still of little relevance when demand is still following a different pattern from what we’ve ever seen before.